 Unimproved (vacant) property that abuts and has identical ownership with a Class One Property also shall be considered Class One Property.
-A \$64,000 homestead exemption for property that is owner-occupied.
+A \$64,000 homestead exemption is applied to property that is owner-occupied.

 - (b) Class Two Property improved commercial property.
 Hotels, motels, and inns are included in this class.
-The first \$3 (M) rate is \$1.65 per \$100 of assessed value and the remaining assessed value is assessed at \$1.85 per \$100. - (c) Class Three Property - vacant or abandoned real property that is next to and has common ownership with property classified as Class Two Property.
+The first \$3 million in assessed value rate is \$1.65 per \$100 of assessed value and the remaining assessed value is assessed at \$1.85 per \$100. - (c) Class Three Property - vacant or abandoned real property that is next to and has common ownership with property classified as Class Two Property.